ef15c/oberon_stm32f4/sources/omsp/README.md

 specified in the procedure type declaration.

 For example, the module **HALGUImsp430g255x** exports the Callback function type, requesting that any assigned function protects the registers R4 to R15.
+Please note that the Callback type denotes a non leaf function, so the register R15 is used to convey the return value, and therefore is automatically excluded from the register protection set.

 	MODULE HALGUImsp430g255x;
 	  IMPORT SYSTEM, HALSYSmsp430g255x, HALIOmsp430g255x, M := msp430g2553;